silky/silky.github.com/src/posts/reviews-one-simple-trick.md

-Pretty much everyone using AI has this problem at the moment; it's moderately easy to generate code that is mostly coherent, mostly tackles the problem you're solving, and in fact it's so easy, we mostly get a little over-excited and do too much at once.
+Pretty much everyone using AI has this problem at the moment; it's moderately easy to generate code that is mostly coherent, mostly tackles the problem you're solving, and in fact it's so easy, we mostly get a little over-excited and do too much at once: this makes code hard to review.

 This is creating stress on the reviewers, on several fronts.
 There's just the plain apathy of staring a giant diff that _probably_ does what the author